 The Design Standards, Index 518, has been prepared to provide all needed details.
 This index also gives standards for raised rumble strips for use at structures where the bridge shoulder width is less than the width of the useable shoulder on the approach roadway.
 Notes for locations of raised rumble strip applications are also included on the index.

 2.4 Roadside Slopes

-Criteria and details are included in the criteria tables and figures and in Chapter 4 of this volume.
+Criteria and details are included in Table 2.4.1 and in Chapter 4 of this volume.